top of page

 Good Mourning

 It is difficult to make the case that there is anything good about loss, for loss creates a wound.
-There is, however, very much a thing we might call, 'good healing.'
+There is, however, something we might call, 'good healing.'

 Let's first bring our attention to the concept of loss.
-One can fairly say that loss is built into the fabric of life.
+It can be said that loss is built into the fabric of life.
 We lose our childhood, and eventually our parents.
-If we life long enough we will lose our spouses and many friends.
-Such loses are an inevitable part of the cycle of life.
+If we live long enough we will lose our spouses and many friends.
+Such losses are an inevitable part of the cycle of life.

-Of course there are also brutal, unfair losses, such as the death of a child or a young soldier in battle, or outrageous events coming from murder or calamitous accidents.
+Of course there are also brutal, unfair losses, such as the death of a child or a young soldier in battle, or outrageous events resulting from murder or calamitous accidents.

-We in the business of mental health not infrequently accompany patients as they are dealing with loss.
+We in the business of mental health often accompany patients as they are dealing with loss.
 Fortunately, there is much we clinicians know that can help our patients.

-Loss creates a wound, mourning is wound healing.
+Loss creates a wound; mourning is the wound healing.
 Because loss is universal, our psyche has the means to naturally heal from psychological wounds, just as our bodily self does so with physical wounds.
 The process takes time and can be painful, but absent factors that might interfere, the process proceeds in a spontaneous way.
-We know that bacteria hinders physical wound healing so we keep our wounds clean, and if necessary, we"sometimes apply antibiotics to hasten the healing process.
-Let's use such a parallel to consider psychic wounds.
+We know that bacteria hinder physical wound healing so we keep our wounds clean, and if necessary, sometimes apply antibiotics to hasten the healing process.
+Let's use this parallel to consider psychic wounds.

-The mourning involves the relinquishing of an attachment to someone we love.
+The mourning involves relinquishing of an attachment to someone we love.
 Despite the pain, there is something beautiful in this process because the energy of the attachment doesn't simply go away.
-In cases of healthy mourning the attachment reinvests itself to the bereaved in a way that can promote growth.
-A part of the energy of the former relationship also reemerges directed toward others.
+In cases of healthy mourning the attachment redirects itself to the bereaved in a way that can promote growth.

 I like to remind patients that loss is like a coin.
 One one side is the brute pain of immediate loss.
-On the other side is love, the comfort of which, early on, is smothered by the acute pain of the coin's dominant painful side.
-Yet, as mourning unfolds, one begins to experience more and more a positive resonance with the love imbedded on the comforting side of the coin.
+On the other side is love whose comfort, early on, is smothered by the acute pain of the coin's dominant painful side.
+Yet, as mourning unfolds, one begins to experience more and more a positive resonance with the love embedded on the comforting side of the coin.
 Successful mourning promotes our development.

-I encourage my patients to not be afraid of their pain because the pain is a reflection of their love.
-To not run from the pain is a way of honoring the lost love one.
+I encourage my patients not be afraid of their pain because the pain is a reflection of their love.
+To encounter the pain is a way of honoring the lost love one.

 Having given a sketch of healthy mourning let us now look at elements that can create interference.

 We need to digress for a moment and deal with the term 'narcissism.'
-The conventional meaning refers to a person is who is blustery, exploitative, and self centered in a way that is harmful to others.
-Such narcissism certainly exists, but we lose track of the fact that there is a normal level and quality of narcissism that is a part of every healthy psyche.
-One can look at healthy narcissism as being akin to the nucleus of an atom.
+The conventional meaning refers to a person who is blustery, exploitative, and self centered in a way that is harmful to others.
+Such narcissism certainly exists, but we overlook the fact that there is a healthy level and quality of narcissism that is a part of the healthy psyche.
+Healthy narcissism can be compared to the nucleus of an atom.
 Though spatially small the nucleus defines the atom's identity.
 Narcissistic elements to the personality are self-centered to be sure.
 However, the self involves essential aspects of our being: identity, core values, and self protection.
 Because these facets are so important to who we are we can fairly say that narcissistic elements of the self are non-negotiable.

-Clinically one can guess that there is a such a disturbance because these patients will appear stuck in their loss, unable to process their pain in a constructive way.
+Clinically one can guess that there is a such a disturbance when patients appear stuck in their loss, unable to process their pain in a constructive way.
 We clinicians then must dig down, scratch our heads, and identify what is interfering with the natural unfolding of mourning.

 Sometimes it is as straightforward as identifying and helping patients with practical concerns that threaten the patient's sense of basic security, such as financial issues.
 In other cases, especially when there is a troubled relationship to the lost one, or problematic narcissistic ties, the psychological work can be complicated.